 Homeless hostels take action after spike in suicide attempts

-Staff receive ligature training in effort to stem increasing tendency towards self-harm
+Staff receive extra training in effort to stem increasing tendency towards self-harm

 Focus Ireland said its services are ‘deeply aware of a disturbing number of cases of suicide among homeless people’ since the Covid crisis.
 File photograph: Getty

-Frontline staff in homeless hostels have received ligature training and ligature knives in response to a “significant increase” in suicide attempts, an Oireachtas committee heard on Friday.
+Frontline staff in homeless hostels have received extra training in response to a “significant increase” in suicide attempts, an Oireachtas committee heard on Friday.

-Ligature knives are used to cut people down quickly who have hanged themselves.

 Una Burns, policy officer with the Novas housing charity, said the training had been provided to staff in its Dublin, Limerick, Kerry and Tipperary hostels last year due to a “spike” in self-harm and suicide attempts among residents.

-“From the middle of last year we saw a significant increase in our services of people that were self-harming, having suicidal ideation and were attempting suicide.
-We had to implement ligature training among our staff on the front line and they all now have ligature knives in the small first aid kits they carry everywhere.
-And they have had to use them and have had to cut people down,” she said.
+“From the middle of last year we saw a significant increase in our services of people that were self-harming, having suicidal ideation and were attempting suicide,” she said.

 Dr Burns was addressing the Oireachtas committee on housing which heard a record 79 people known to homeless services or sleeping rough died in Dublin last year.
 Of these 44 had been in emergency accommodation, 27 had been in long-term supported tenancies and eight died while sleeping rough – five of whom were not known to services.